alisher-ai/machine-learning-notes/README.md

 ---

 ## [Object Detection Papers](https://github.com/alisher0717/machine-learning-notes/blob/master/object-detection-papers/README.md)
-Original pdf files with annotations (notes, visualizations, brief explanation of various terms and brief summary of related papers).
+I will be sharing the papers I am reading.
+The shared files would be the original pdf files (paper itself) with annotations: notes, visualizations, brief explanation of various terms and brief summary of related papers.